 Grayfield and Dixon manage to reach the rooftop before he asks Reid what they should do now.
 Ken exclaims that he’s trying to find an air duct for them to climb into, but he can’t find one in time as Marco catches up.
 As such, SuperPro attempts to kick him.
 However, Sanzionare grabs his leg and proceeds to dangle him over the side.
 Jane tries to stop him, but ends up getting slapped away.
 Marco then exclaims about all of the devious ventures from their recent past that Phil has stopped.
 From there, he begins to drop Phil.
 Fortunately, he managed to reach up in time in order to grab onto Sanzionare’s hand as he jolts his foe down alongside him.

-Marco manages to launch his tether line and manages to hook onto the side in order to break his fall.
-However, SuperPro continues to hold onto his hand as he causes Sanzionare to slam into the building’s side.
+Marco is able to launch his tether line and manages to hook onto the side of the building in order to break his fall.
+However, SuperPro continues to hold onto his hand as he causes Sanzionare to slam into the structure.
 As such, his armament begins to fall apart.
 In the end, his hand ends up slipping through his gauntlet as both of them resume their plummet.
-Phil manages to grab an adjacent flag pole in order to save himself, while Marco ends up slamming through the awning before slamming onto the ground.
+Phil manages to grab an adjacent flagpole in order to save himself, while Marco ends up smashing through the awning before slamming onto the ground.
 Five minutes later, Ken and Jane catch up to Phil as they see Sanzionare lying unconscious and alive.
 Reid explains that with the police on the way, he’ll present them with the footage from SuperPro’s helmet camera in order to put this crime boss away.
 Jane expresses her worry since Marco knows her boyfriend’s superhero identity, to which he says that they’ll possibly deal with it down the road.
 From there, Issue 4 ends with Dixon exclaiming that she’s willing to help them out in their crime-fighting venture.

 Issue 5 sees a change of the guard as Buzz Dixon takes over writing duties while our main hero heads back to the gridiron and goes up against a different kind of team in “Sudden Death”.